wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 I/O-bound programs are more likely to have voluntary context switches because they spend most of their time waiting for input/output operations to complete, while CPU-bound programs are more likely to have non-voluntary context switches because they spend most of their time performing CPU-intensive computations.

+# 5.12

+a.
+CPU utilization and response time: In some cases, optimizing CPU utilization can result in longer response times for interactive applications.
+For example, if the CPU is busy executing long-running computational tasks, an interactive application may be starved for CPU time and may appear unresponsive to the user.
+On the other hand, prioritizing response time over CPU utilization may result in lower CPU utilization, as the CPU may spend more time idle waiting for input/output operations to complete.

+b.
+Average turnaround time and maximum waiting time: The goal of minimizing average turnaround time conflicts with the goal of minimizing maximum waiting time.
+Minimizing average turnaround time requires that all processes be scheduled quickly and efficiently, but this may result in some processes waiting for longer periods of time.
+Minimizing maximum waiting time requires prioritizing processes that have been waiting the longest, but this may result in some processes having longer overall turnaround times.

+c.
+I/O device utilization and CPU utilization: I/O device utilization and CPU utilization can conflict when multiple processes are contending for access to the same I/O device.
+If the CPU is idle while waiting for I/O operations to complete, this can result in lower CPU utilization.
+On the other hand, if the CPU is busy executing other tasks while waiting for I/O operations to complete, this can result in higher CPU utilization but may cause I/O operations to take longer to complete.
+In some cases, a trade-off must be made between optimizing I/O device utilization and CPU utilization.
+For example, using interrupt-driven I/O can help maximize I/O device utilization but may result in higher CPU utilization.
+Alternatively, using polling-based I/O can help minimize CPU utilization but may result in lower I/O device utilization.

 # 5.37

 1. Improved power efficiency: By using low-power cores for less demanding tasks, a mobile system can save power and extend battery life.
 High-performance cores can be used for more demanding tasks, but they can be turned off when not needed, reducing power consumption.